chopdicemince/chopdicemince.github.io/_posts/2018-08-14-swift-chris-lattner.md

 Swift is a replacement for Objective C.

+The logo of Swift is a drawing of a swift (the bird).

 # What is the license of Swift?

 [Swift is a project on GitHub.](https://github.com/apple/swift) The [license of Swift](https://github.com/apple/swift/blob/master/LICENSE.txt) is the [Apache license, version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).